 There is no formula or ratio that provides a direct comparison between file format types regarding file size.
 However, in general, the original CAD file will always be the largest (expressed in MBs), while the TIFF, CALS, and PDF will nearly always be expressed in KBs.
 So, for instance, a 1.62 MB CAD could become a 13 KB TIFF or CALS file or a 24 KB PDF.
 The file size is always dependent upon the complexity of the drawing and the attributes within it.
-So, even the example above, taken from one specific file cannot be interpolated into a rational formula applicable to all drawings and files.
+Even in the example above, it is taken from one specific file that cannot be interpolated into a rational formula applicable to all drawings and files.

 Security of Paper in an Electronic File